Chloe, at one of our favorite places. I sure do miss her!

 First, did you know that the gospel, which means “good news,” did not begin as a New Testament idea?
 The prophet Isaiah* speaks of “good news,” which pertains to God’s reign and rule over his kingdom.
 From the Garden of Eden until now, the LORD has been moving to restore his creation—to reverse the curse of sin and death.
 When Jesus died on the cross and rose again, he redeemed us from the curse of the law, by becoming a curse for us (Galatians 3:13).

 But what does that have to do with our pets?
-Think about this, we know that animals will live in the new heaven and new earth (Isaiah 11:6).
-Doesn't it make sense then that God would restore those animals that have died because of the curse, rather than create new ones?
+Think about this, according to Isaiah 11:6, we know that animals will live in the new heaven and new earth.
+Doesn't it make sense then that God would restore the animals that have died as a result of the curse, rather than create new ones?

 Second, we have this comforting verse from King David, “Your righteousness is like the mountains of God, your judgments like the deep ocean.
 You save people and animals, O LORD” Psalm 36:6 (GNT).